Note: This story was originally published on September 10, 2018; it was updated on October 4, 2018.

-The second phase of one of the largest developments in Long Beach, at Ocean Boulevard and Alamitos Avenue, will be breaking ground next month, according to city officials—and bringing Long Beach its tallest building with it.
+The second phase of one of the largest developments in Long Beach, at Ocean Boulevard and Alamitos Avenue, officially broke ground today, bringing Long Beach tallest building one step closer to reality.

 Following completion of the $70-million, 17-story Current tower, the footprint of the 35-story East Tower just to the east of Current has long been a part of the original plan.
 In fact, before the Recession of 2008, the Shoreline Gateway tower was supposed to be built first, followed by the Current; plans obviously altered post-recession, with the Current opening its doors to rising rents and controversy in 2016.